natashang/natashang/README.md

 I'm a Front End Software Developer from Seattle.

 I've worked on a variety of both internal and customer-facing projects as a UX/UI Designer, React Developer, and Web Designer.
+I've also dabbled in some QA work in the Azure Data Explorer cloud platform.

 I'm passionate about building applications with the audience or customer in mind to create a creative, thoughtful user experience.

 <p align="center">
 <a href="https://linkedin.com/in/natasha--ng" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="natasha--ng" height="30" width="30" /></a>&nbsp;